-This example will make the default\guest\policy require the user to enter a first name, last name and address so that guests have to enter these three information before registering.
+This example will make the default_guest_policy require the user to enter a first name, last name and address so that guests have to enter these three information before registering.

-Go in Configuration $\rightarrow$ Advanced Access Configuration $\rightarrow$ Portal Modules and click the default\guest\policy.
+Go in Configuration \rightarrow Advanced Access Configuration \rightarrow Portal Modules and click the default_guest_policy.
 Add firstname, lastname and address to the Mandatory fields and save.

-Next, add the default\guest\policy to my\first\root\module (removing any previous modules).
-Now when visiting the portal, selecting any of the guest sources will require you to enter both the mandatory fields of the source (ex: phone + mobile provider) and the mandatory fields you defined in the default\guest\policy.
+Next, add the default_guest_policy to my_first_root_module (removing any previous modules).
+Now when visiting the portal, any of the guest sources configured in your connection profile will require you to enter both the mandatory fields of the source (ex: phone + mobile provider) and the mandatory fields you defined in the default_guest_policy.